SashaLonn/Drone/README.md

 - **SCL**: Connect to the SCL pin on your microcontroller ( pin 4).

 # Connecting DC motor to ESP32-s3

-Transistor connection wich has three pins:
+## Transistor Connections
 ![see hee](transistor.png)

+Connect the transistor as follows:

-Base.2 -> Connects to the microcontroller pin.
-My transistor connects to pins 13 and 12, but you can choose another pin and initialize it in the code as PWM.
+- **Base (pin 2)**: Connects to a PWM-capable microcontroller pin.
+For example, pins 13 or 12 can be used, but ensure to initialize it as PWM in your code.
-Collector.1 -> GND
+- **Collector (pin 1)**: Connect to ground (GND).
-Emitter.3 -> Connects through a 10kOhm resistor to the 3.3V and to the mosfet
+- **Emitter (pin 3)**: Connect through a 10kOhm resistor to 3.3V supply.
+Also, connect this point to the gate of the MOSFET using another 10kOhm resistor.

-Mosfet connection:
+## MOSFET Connections
 ![MOSFET](mosfet.png)

+Connect the MOSFET as follows:

-Gate (1)-> Connects to the transistor's emitter.3 -> and the motor's negative cable.
+- **Gate (pin 1)**: Connects to the emitter of the transistor (pin 3) and to the negative cable of the motor.
-Source.3 -> GND
+- **Source (pin 3)**: Connect to ground (GND).
-Drain.2 _> Connects in parallel to the diode.
+- **Drain (pin 2)**: Connect in parallel with a diode.

-Motor plus cabel to the power
+Ensure the motor's positive cable is connected to the power supply as per your project requirements.

 ## Computer setup